Skip to content

 Kafka topic debugging

-docker compose logs kafka-init
+docker compose logs kafka

 docker compose exec kafka kafka-topics --list --bootstrap-server localhost:29092